pixie-io/docs.px.dev/content/en/tutorials/06-slackbot-alert.md

 px demo deploy px-sock-shop
 ```

-2. Find your Pixie Cluster ID following the directions [here](/using-pixie/api-quick-start/#get-a-cluster-id).
+2. Find your cluster's ID following the directions [here](/reference/admin/cluster-id/#find-the-cluster-id).
 Save this string, we'll use it in Part 3.

-3. Create a Pixie API Key following the directions [here](/using-pixie/api-quick-start/#get-an-api-token).
+3. Create an API Key following the directions [here](/reference/admin/api-keys/#create-an-api-key).
 Save this string, we'll use it in Part 3.

 ## Run the Slackbot app